timgrady92/SIFTed/README.md

 ## Quick Start

-1. Download and deploy a [SIFT Workstation Virtual Machine](https://www.sans.org/tools/sift-workstation)
+1. Download and deploy a [SIFT Workstation Virtual Machine](https://www.sans.org/tools/sift-workstation).
+Note: You will need to create and log in to a SANS account to download the virtual machine.

 2. Log in to the SIFT Workstation machine, update the packages, and install the python3 virtual environment package.
 Open a terminal and execute the following commands: